-The famous Brora sands sits another 25 minutes further north of Dunrobin Castle and is well worth a stop.
+The famous Brora Beach sits another 25 minutes further north of Dunrobin Castle and is well worth a stop.
 The beautiful, white-sand beaches stretch along the coast for miles and the town is small and quaint.
-Cows wander around the shoreside golf course and offer the perfect photo opp if you like cute animals.
+If you wander along the shoreline of the golf course, you may even see some cows roaming around there too.

 If you are looking for other things to do in Brora, we can recommend trying the waffles at Cocoa Skye and the Indian food at Sid’s Spice.
 Both are delicious.

-If you fancy to stay an extra night in Brora, we can recommend checking out the NC500 Pods in Brora for a night away in nature.
+If you fancy staying an extra night in Brora, we can recommend checking out the NC500 Pods in Brora for a night away in nature.

 Climb the Whaligoe Steps